Carl Jung

 "Journey inward through symbols, archetypes, and the collective unconscious"

 Carl Jung's Analytical Psychology is particularly suited for those drawn to depth, intuition, and symbolic thinking.
-Unlike Beck's structured, evidence-based approach, Jung invites you to explore the unconscious through dreams, archetypes, and symbols.
+His approach invites you to explore the unconscious through dreams, archetypes, and the wisdom of myths and symbols.
+Unlike purely cognitive approaches, Jung's work acknowledges the numinous, the mysterious, and the transpersonal dimensions of the psyche.

-If you're someone who resonates with mythology, seeks meaning in patterns and synchronicities, or feels called to explore the hidden layers of your psyche, Jung's approach to individuation may offer profound insights into who you are becoming.
+If you're someone who resonates with mythology, seeks meaning in patterns and synchronicities, feels called to explore the hidden layers of your psyche, or is drawn to the spiritual dimensions of psychological development, Jung's approach to individuation may offer profound insights into who you are becoming and the wholeness you seek.

 Jung's Model of the Mind